 So let’s get started, to make friends, you need people.
 Strangers.
 New people.

-1. Where to go to meet new people
+1. Where to meet new people

 There are infinite places where people meet.
 Some will be better suited for you than others.
 Starting from scratch asks for some helpful circumstances.